 Put all these factors together and what you get is a large amount of used and second-hand outdoor movie projectors being sold on websites such as eBay and the Facebook Marketplace – and there can be some great deals to be had if you know what you are looking for, and can find a reputable seller.

-But a question I am often asked my visitors to the Outdoor Movie Projectors website, is:
+But a question I am often asked by my visitors to the Outdoor Movie Projectors website is:

 “Is it worth buying a second-hand or used outdoor movie projector?”